 There are lots of variations and tweaks you could try:

-- Rich or light?
 I use 2% milk, but you can use any combination of milk from skim (0%) to half and half (10%) depending.
 You can even substitute the milk with broth, but you will lose some creaminess.
-You can also try a lower fat Parmesan cheese to lower the calories.
+Or try a lower fat Parmesan cheese to lower the calories.

 I use all of these.

 - Buy shredded or grated Parmesan cheese instead of grating it on your own

 - The recipe uses a good store-bought pesto, but if you want to make your own, here’s a good classic basil pesto recipe.